 Underwriting Prescription Assessment

+Can you get life insurance with mental illness?
 For the most part, other health illnesses for underwriting, insurance companies will assess your prescription history for cross reference and discover if you have any other underlying health illnesses they are not ok about.

 Here are the common medications that bipolar disorder patients are taking:

 - Aripiprazole (Abilify)

 - Carbamazepine (Tegretol, Equetro, Others)

 - Lurasidone (Latuda)

 - Quetiapine (Seroquel)

 Now, if you’re taking antipsychotics or antidepressants or in combination, other insurance companies may raise more questions about why you were prescribed to take these medications.